Table of contents:

 Violation of human rights, physical damage, unfair dismissal, and others can be compensated by the employer only after the judicial process (the whole proceeding requires certain persistence from the whistleblower).
 Another problem is that different authorities are in charge of particular crimes, so the investigation will be prolonged (it can take months).

 Why so long

 It's too early to make any conclusions about freedom of speech in Poland since the implementation of an ad hoc law on whistleblowing has been significantly delayed.
 The draft bill was introduced in 2017, it should have been implemented in the second half of 2019 (which is coming to an end).
-According to the new EU legislation, all countries-members of the EU should establish whistleblower laws till the end of 2021 - most likely Poland will follow this scenario and will be one of the latest.
+According to the new EU legislation, all countries-members of the EU should establish whistleblower laws by the end of 2021 — most likely Poland will follow this scenario and will be one of the latest.

 Not all governmental entities are interested in the new order and even oppose the law, such as the Ministry of Labour — that's the reason for the current 'draft' version of the legislation.
 For now, the Polish whistleblowing system is not comprehensive at all: waiting for future updates!